eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

     Specify the `Maximum Transmission Unit` able to send and receive by TCP (default 512).

 ``CONFIG_TCP_MAX_CONNECTIONS``
-    Specify the maximum number of connections which the Agent is able to manage (default 100).
+    Specify the maximum number of connections which the *Agent* is able to manage (default 100).

 ``CONFIG_TCP_MAX_BACKLOG_CONNECTIONS``
-    Specify the maximum number of incoming connections which the Agent is able to manage (default 100).
+    Specify the maximum number of incoming connections which the *Agent* is able to manage (default 100).

 Run an Agent
 ------------

-To run the agent you should build it as indicated in :ref:`installation_label`.
+To run the *Agent* you should build it as indicated in :ref:`installation_label`.
 Once it is built successfully you just need to launch it executing the following command.

 For Serial communication: ::